-TAGSRWC’s official page on Facebook so far has around 250,000 Likes and almost that many followers!
+TAGSRWC’s official page on Facebook so far has over 250,000 Likes and almost that many followers!
 You can find us at www.facebook.com/tagsrwc.
 If you haven’t already dropped by the page, we hope you’ll check it out sometime when you have the chance.
 We invite you to become a TAGSRWC Facebook Friend!

 We also have links in our “Liked by this Page” section to the pages of several TAGSRWC chapters on Facebook (including the Gomer and Goober Pyle Comic Book Literary Guild), as well as to Facebook pages of Mayberry Days®, the Andy Griffith Museum, TAGS actors and others..

 Even ol’ Ben Weaver has his own Facebook page at www.facebook.com/weaversdepartmentstore.
 It features all the latest in Mayberry items and merchandise news.

 And TAGSRWC also has a growing presence on www.MeWe.com.
 Mayberry’s pioneering outpost on MeWe is “Sittin’ on a Velvet Pillow” chapter, headed up by Lynn Thomas.
 That group was followed in short order by Allan Newsome and the “Two Chairs, No Waiting” Podcast and by “Only One Word I Can Think of…Big” (a TAGSRWC group that’s also on Facebook), administered by Myron Clark and Tommy Rainwater and an able crew.